Center for Healthcare Education

 To work as a speech-language pathologist, a Master’s degree and clinical certification by ASHA are required.
 If you are interested in applying for an SLP Master’s degree program, but have a Bachelor’s degree in another field, a series of prerequisite, undergraduate SLP courses, as well as five courses in the basic sciences, are necessary.
 The SLP-OPS allows post-baccalaureate students to complete the prerequisite SLP courses online.

 The SLP Online Prerequisite Series is designed for post-baccalaureate students only; that is, students who have already earned a Bachelor’s degree in an area other than SLP/Communication Sciences & Disorders.
 This is not a degree program, but a series of prerequisite courses for application to Master’s degree programs in SLP.
 Therefore, SLP Online Prerequisite Series students register and enroll at SHU as non-matriculated (non-degree-seeking) students.
 Because it is not a degree program, students in the SLP-OPS will not qualify for federal financial aid; however, private sources may be available.

 The SLP-OPS is designed for part-time enrollment, with two courses offered per semester over four semesters for a total of eight courses.
 The most efficient way to complete the series is to start in a summer semester and continue with two classes per term through the following summer (one year of study).
 This allows for application to SLP Master’s programs in the winter and, if accepted, enrollment in the fall after completing the SLP-OPS.

-It is also possible to start the SLP-OPS any semester, take as many or as few courses as you wish, and enroll only in the semesters during which you choose to study.
+It is also possible to start the SLP-OPS any semester, take one or both courses offered, and enroll only in the semesters during which you choose to study.